2 Part Course |

 • Focus on the critical financing and strategic information through bullet points

-• The reader often senior management, board-level
+• The reader is often senior management, board-level

 • Planning and organising the Corporate Finance reports for writing an effective business plan: